run-ai/docs/docs/admin/integration/kubevirt.md

 virtctl start testvm -n runai-test
 ```

-You can now see the VMs pod in Run:AI:
+You can now see the VMs pod in Run:ai:

 ```
 runai list -A